Goodrich Petroleum Whiffs on Revenues

 The 10-second takeaway

-For the quarter ended Dec.
-31 (Q4), Goodrich Petroleum whiffed on revenues and missed expectations on earnings per share.
+For the quarter ended March 31 (Q1), Goodrich Petroleum whiffed on revenues and missed expectations on earnings per share.

-Compared to the prior-year quarter, revenue shrank.
-Non-GAAP loss per share dropped.
-GAAP loss per share increased.
+Compared to the prior-year quarter, revenue grew.
+Non-GAAP loss per share increased.
+GAAP loss per share expanded.

-Gross margins grew, operating margins dropped, net margins contracted.
+Gross margins grew, operating margins contracted, net margins dropped.

-Goodrich Petroleum booked revenue of $48.2 million.
-The 13 analysts polled by S&P Capital IQ expected a top line of $65.4 million on the same basis.
-GAAP reported sales were 6.2% lower than the prior-year quarter's $51.4 million.
+Goodrich Petroleum tallied revenue of $47.1 million.
+The five analysts polled by S&P Capital IQ looked for a top line of $55.4 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.